-We're changing the world of financial news:
+We're changing the world of business news.

 The MarketSnacks Team

 Jack Kramer (Co-Founder) - Jack’s a lover of economics, with a passion for his 3 favorite letters: "G," "D," and "P." Having Seamless-ordered through 5-years of I-banking, he vets each story’s numbers for ones you actually need.
 And he drops (too many) references to the car and mobility companies he banked.
 A proud Vermonter, the spirit of Ethan Allen and organic maple syrup flow within him.
 He was educated at Middlebury College and is working towards his Master of Public Policy and MBA at the University of Michigan -- And he’s happy to share some unsolicited advice on how to throw a perfect football spiral.